Kadaram Kondan: Release

 Kadaram Kondan was released on 19 July 2019, alongside its Telugu dubbed version Mr. KK.
-The Hindi dubbed version titled KK was premiered on Goldmines TV channel on 19 October 2025.

 Reception

 Critical response

 M. Suganth of The Times of India gave 3/5 stars and wrote "The action scenes make Kadaram Kondan a visceral experience, even though Rajesh Selva's filmmaking falls short on flair.
 Ghibran's energetic wall-to-wall score lends the film momentum and Vikram ensures that we don't leave disappointed."
 Kirubhakar Purushothaman of India Today gave 3/5 stars and wrote, "Kadaram Kondan is a decent entertainer if one is ready to overlook a few silly contrivances and over-the-top heroism."

 Srivatsan S of The Hindu wrote "A 'time bomb' narrative that takes a while to explode.
 But when it does, it's a smart guessing game."
-Baradwaj Rangan of Film Companion wrote "Vikram is terrific but once again, the actor does more for a movie than the movie does for him."
+Baradwaj Rangan wrote for Film Companion, "Vikram is terrific but once again, the actor does more for a movie than the movie does for him."